IDSIA/sacred/docs/observers.rst

 The MongoDB Observer
 ====================
 The easiest way to use that is to use the included MongoObserver.
-You can add that via the commandline by adding the ``-m MY_DB`` flag.
+You can add that via the command-line by adding the ``-m MY_DB`` flag.
 This will gather all the information and save it to MY_DB in your local MongoDB.

 This assumes you have a local `MongoDB <http://www.mongodb.org/>`_ running.
 See `here <http://docs.mongodb.org/manual/installation/>`_ on how to install.